RevStackCore/SQLServer/README.md

 SQLServerRepository<TEntity,Tkey> implements ISQLRepository<TEntity,TKey> for Crud + SQL query operations

 ## Notes on Implementations
-RevStackCore.SQLServer is a extended RevStackCore Repository pattern wrapper around Stack Exchange Dapper.
+RevStackCore.SQLServer is an extension of the RevStackCore Repository pattern wrapper around Stack Exchange Dapper.
 In addition, RevStackCore.SQLServer offers POCO First capability via a RegisterTable extension method.

 # POCO First
-POCO First, or Code First, means we create and define our SQL Server tables from appropriately annotated C# classes.
+POCO First, or Code First, means we create and define our SQL Server tables from C# classes.
 Consistent with the repository pattern, all POCO items must implement an Id prop(TKey Id).
 By default, Id will be the Table primary key.

 For example: